Last updated 24 April 2017

 Preston New Road, Little Plumpton (LCC/2014/0096 and LCC/2014/0097)

-Two statutory challenges will be heard from 15-17 March 2017 to the Local Government secretary’s decision to grant Cuadrilla’s appeal on its scheme to drill, frack and test up to four wells at Preston New Road.
-The hearing will be at the High Court in Manchester.
-The decision, announced by Sajid Javid on 6 October 2016, overturned a refusal of permission by Lancashire County Council.
+On 12 April 2017, High Court judge, Sir Ian Dove, dismissed two statutory challenges to the Communities Secretary’s decision to grant Cuadrilla’s appeal on its scheme to drill, frack and test up to four wells at Preston New Road.
+The claimants, Preston New Road Action Group and Gayzer Frackman, have 21 days to appeal.
+The decision to approve planning permission, announced by Sajid Javid on 6 October 2016, overturned a refusal of permission by Lancashire County Council.
 Mr Javid also granted the company’s appeal for a monitoring array around Preston New Road.
 On both appeals, he followed the recommendation of the inquiry inspector.
 Links to posts on Mr Javid’s decision here.
+Key facts, links and timeline

 Roseacre Wood (LCC/2014/0101 and LCC/2014/0102)

-A statutory challenge to Mr Javid’s decision to reopen the public inquiry on this site on highway issues may be heard in March in Manchester (details).
-The challenge has been brought by Roseacre resident, Jules Burton.
-On 6 October, Mr Javid said he was minded to grant Cuadrilla’s appeal on refusal of permission to drill, frack and test up to four wells at Roseacre Wood.
+Roseacre resident, Jules Burton, is seeking a court hearing on his statutory challenge against Mr Javid’s decision to reopen the public inquiry on this site on highway issues.
+High Court judge, Sir Ian Dove, refused Mr Burton’s challenge on 12 April 2017.
+On 6 October 2016, Mr Javid said he was minded to grant Cuadrilla’s appeal on refusal of permission to drill, frack and test up to four wells at Roseacre Wood.
 The inspector at a public inquiry had recommended refusal on grounds of highway safety.
 Mr Javid said he was reopening the public inquiry to give Cuadrilla another opportunity to to present evidence on this issue.
 He granted Cuadrilla’s appeal against the conditions in the permission for a monitoring array around Roseacre Wood.
 Links to posts on Mr Javid’s decision here.

 Elizabeth Warner, of Roseacre Awareness Group, has been granted permission to seek a judicial review (CO3715/2015) of Lancashire County Council’s decision to approve the application by Cuadrilla for a monitoring array in and around Roseacre Wood.
 The one-day hearing scheduled for 12 April 2016 at the Royal Courts of Justice in London was postponed until after the result of the public inquiry.